sonngdev/personal-website-23/_posts/230127-sound-effects.md

 ---
 title: 'How to play sprite sound effects on the web, the right way'
 excerpt: 'Adding sound effects can make your website more delightful to interact with.
-Recently I learned iOS can handle sound in an unexpected way and I had to change how I implemented this feature.'
+Recently I learned iOS could handle sound in an unexpected way and I had to change how I implemented this feature.'
 date: '2023-01-27'
 ---